Licensing of houses in multiple occupation (HMOs)

 Licence holder redress

-Please contact Waltham Forest Direct and ask for the HMO team in the first instance.
+Please contact Waltham Forest Direct and ask for the Housing Standards team in the first instance.

 You may appeal to a residential property tribunal regarding conditions attached to a licence or any decision to vary or revoke a licence.